alvarobartt/pyrtfolio/docs/index.rst

-.. investpy_portfolio documentation master file, created by sphinx-quickstart on Mon Oct  7 19:08:21 2019.
+.. pyrtfolio documentation master file, created by sphinx-quickstart on Mon Oct  7 19:08:21 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to investpy_portfolio's documentation!
+Welcome to pyrtfolio's documentation!
 ==============================================

 .. toctree::